-The non-economic assumptions were updated in 2014 to reflect recent experience of Plan members related to mortality rates and expected rates of improvement in future mortality.
-Changes in non-economic assumptions increased the accrued pension benefits by \$1,584 million.
-No changes to the non-economic assumptions were adopted in 2013.
-The changes in economic and non-economic assumptions, including the change in estimate for determining the discount rate resulted in a net increase in the value of accrued pension benefits of \$18,264 million (2013 - \$21,973 million decrease).
+The non-economic assumptions were updated in 2015 to reflect recent experience of Plan members related to retirement, termination of plan membership and increases in salaries related to experience.
+In 2014, the non-economic assumptions were updated to reflect recent mortality rates and expected rates of improvement in future mortality.
+Changes in non-economic assumptions increased the accrued pension benefits by \$1,465 million (2014 - \$1,584 million increase).
+The changes in economic and non-economic assumptions resulted in a net decrease in the value of accrued pension benefits of \$3,538 million (2014 - \$18,264 million increase, including a \$1,564 million decrease due to the change in estimate for determining the discount rate as disclosed in the 2014 annual report).